Habang Panahon

-Habang Panahon is a studio album by Filipino singer-actress Nora Aunor, released in 2009 by HIFI Productions in the United States of America in CD Form and could be download through iTunes and other digital download stores.
+Habang Panahon is a studio album by Filipino singer-actress and National Artist for Film and Broadcast Arts Nora Aunor, released in 2009 by HIFI Productions in the United States of America in CD Form and could be download through iTunes and other digital download stores.
 The album contains some of the original Filipino compositions by Bodjie Dasig and Odette Quesada.
 The album contains 10 original tracks among them is the "Habang Panahon" which is the carrier single of the album.

 Background

 After more than a decade, Aunor released a new album which was entirely recorded in the US, this is the time when Aunor was in hiatus for 8 years.
 The album was recorded before she lost her singing voice due to a cosmetic surgery.